 Under existing law, if the State Environmental Commission determines that, in relevant part, water provided by a public utility or a municipality or other public entity is reasonably available to users of a water system, the board of county commissioners of that county may require all users of the system to connect into the available water system provided by a public utility or a municipality or other public entity.
-(NRS 244.3655) Section [6] 7 of this bill provides instead that if the Commission determines that water provided by a public utility or a municipality or other public entity may be accessed within [400] 1,250 feet of any lot or parcel served by the water system, the board of county commissioners shall, in a county whose population is 700,000 or more (currently only Clark County), and may, in all other counties, require all users of the system to connect into the available water system provided by a public utility or a municipality or other public entity.
+(NRS 244.3655) Section 7 of this bill provides instead that if the Commission determines that water provided by a public utility or a municipality or other public entity may be accessed within 1,250 feet of any lot or parcel served by the water system, the board of county commissioners shall, in a county whose population is 700,000 or more (currently only Clark County), and may, in all other counties, require all users of the system to connect into the available water system provided by a public utility or a municipality or other public entity.

-Under existing law, if the State Environmental Commission or the governing body of certain cities determines certain water systems or package plants for sewage treatment within the city limits are not serving the needs of its users and water or sewerage provided by a public utility, the city or another municipality or public entity is reasonably available to those users, the governing body may require all users of the system or plant to connect into the available water system or sewers and assess each lot or parcel for its share of the cost.
-(NRS 268.4102, 268.4105) [Sections] Section 10 [and 11] of this bill [provide] provides instead that if the water system or sewerage may be accessed within [400] 1,250 feet of the property of such users, the governing body of a county whose population is 700,000 or more (currently only Clark County) shall require all users to connect.
-Section 11 of this bill provides that if the property served by a package plant for sewage treatment receives water from a municipal water system, the governing body of a county whose population is 700,000 or more shall require all users of the plant to connect.
-Sections 10 and 11 also provide that all other governing bodies of a county may require all users to connect in such circumstances.
+Under existing law, if the State Environmental Commission or the governing body of certain cities determines certain water systems [or package plants for sewage treatment] within the city limits are not serving the needs of its users and water for sewerage] provided by a public utility, the city or another municipality or public entity is reasonably available to those users, the governing body may require all users of the system for plant to connect into the available water system [or sewers] and assess each lot or parcel for its share of the cost.
+(NRS 268.4102) [...268.4105] Section 10 of this bill provides instead that if the water system for sewerage] may be accessed within 1,250 feet of the property of such users, the governing body of a county whose population is 700,000 or more (currently only Clark County) shall require all users to connect.
+[Section 11 of this bill provides that if the property served by a package plant for sewage treatment receives water from a municipal water system, the governing body of a county whose population is 700,000 or more shall require all users of the plant to connect.
+Sections | Section 10 [and 11] also [provide] provides that all other governing bodies of a county may require all users to connect in such circumstances.

-Section 9 of this bill provides that if the governing body of a city in a county whose population is 700,000 or more determines that a private septic system or any package plant for sewage treatment is located within the city and sewerage provided by a public utility, the city, another municipality or any other public entity may be accessed within 400 feet of the property served by] a user of the private septic system or package plant for sewage treatment receives water from a municipal water system, the governing body must require all users of the septic system or package plant for sewage treatment to connect to the public sewers and may assess each lot or parcel for its share of the cost for the connection.
+Section 9 of this bill provides that if the governing body of a city in a county whose population is 700,000 or more determines that a private septic system or any package plant for sewage treatment is located within the city and a user of the private septic system or package plant for sewage treatment receives water from a municipal water system, the governing body must require all users of the septic system or package plant for sewage treatment to connect to the public sewers and may assess each lot or parcel for its share of the cost for the connection.]